-Drake heads to the counter and throws down a twenty-dollar bill, and sprints out the door.
+Drake heads to the counter and throws down a twenty-dollar bill and sprints out the door.
 The rain is hitting him, bruising his arms.
 He climbs through his car window and sits down on his wet seat.
 He reaches over and opens the glove compartment.
-He takes out a flask and a prescription bottle for anti-depression medication.
+He takes out a flask and a prescription bottle of anti-depression medication.
 The pills are playing the jumping beans game in their bottle.
 The alcohol in the container swishes around.
 Get a grip, Drake.
 Deep breaths and calm down.

 Drake places the flask on his lap and fights the medicine bottle’s cap.
 The cap breaks free.
 The pills spring from their entrapment and fall over the front seat and onto the floorboard.
 Shit!
 He feels around on the floorboard and finds two tablets and pops them into his mouth.
 He opens the flask and pours the whiskey into his mouth; it drags the pills down his throat and into his stomach.
 I’ll feel better soon.

-He reaches into his jeans pocket and fumbles around, searching for his keys.
+He reaches into his jeans pocket and fumbles around searching for his keys.
 Damn it, where are they?
 He slams the steering wheel with his free hand.
 There they are.
-Taking the keys out, he slips the key into the ignition.
+Taking the keys out he slips the key into the ignition.
 The car doesn’t turn on.
 He tries again… nothing.
 Fuck!
 Hell, maybe it’s flooded?

 “Knock, knock, Drakey boy.”
 Drake jumps at the sweet sound of Tina’s voice.